-First of all, we use a realistic link layer model generator for the wireless sensor networks [9], which determines the location of each node and the packet reception rate (PRR) of each pair of nodes.
-Table III shows parameters for our wireless sensor network topology to simulate on.
+We use a realistic link layer model generator for wireless sensor networks [9], which determines the location of each node and the packet reception rate (PRR) of each pair of nodes.
+Table III shows parameters for our wireless sensor network topology to simulate on (corresponding to a dense deployment of Mica 2 motes).
 Given the realistic topology, our simulator performs the following procedures at each round:

-- 1) Randomly choosing a source node which is considered to have the original event information - 2) Counting the actual replication cost for n replicas chosen randomly - 3) Randomly choosing a querier node in the given node pool. - 4) Counting the actual search cost using the optimal search strategy.
+- Randomly choosing a source node which is considered to have the original event information - 2) Counting the actual replication cost for n replicas chosen randomly - Randomly choosing a querier node in the given node pool. - Counting the actual search cost using the optimal search strategy.